sunvc/NoLet/docs/en/deploy.md

 # Other Resources

-You may need the push certificate when you need to integrate NoLet into your own system or re-implement the backend code.
+You may need the push certificate when you need to integrate Aero into your own system or re-implement the backend code.

 ##### Key ID：*BNY5GUGV38*